Chad holds funeral for late President Idris Deby Itno | DW | 23.04.2021

 A close ally to Western powers, Deby was in charge of Chad's central role in counterterrorism operations in the Sahel and the Lake Chad Basin, where various Islamist extremist groups operate.

-Thousands of people gathered at the main square in Chad's capital N'Djamena to honor the late president.
+Thousands of people, including African leaders and dignitaries, gathered at the main square in Chad's capital, N'Djamena, to pay tribute to the late president.

+Macron, in his speech, said "you lived as a soldier, you died as a soldier, weapons in your hands."

+"France will not let anybody put into question or threaten today or tomorrow Chad's stability and integrity," he said.

+But Macron, the only Western leader in attendance, also called on the newly-appointed military government to foster "stability, inclusion, dialogue, democratic transition."

+Deby's coffin, draped in a national flag, was carried on a military truck flanked by a motorcycle escort.

-Mourners are set to commemorate his death with prayers at the Grand Mosque in N'Djamena.
+The funeral was followed by prayers to commemorate Deby's death at the city's Grand Mosque.

-Deby will be laid to rest alongside his father near his birthplace Berdoba, in the far east of the desert country near the border with Sudan.
+Deby's remains were then flown to the country's far east, where he was to be laid to rest alongside his father near his birthplace Berdoba.

-Several African and European leaders are attending the funeral, including President Emmanuel Macron of France, the former colonial power in Chad.

 A military council led by Deby's son, General Mahamat Idriss Deby Itno has taken power.
-France has backed the transitional military government, AFP news agency cited the French presidency as saying.
+French politicians have been relatively uncritical of the transition of power, with Foreign Minister Jean-Yves Le Drian describing the steps as necessary to ensure security amid "exceptional circumstances" earlier this week.

 Opposition leaders and the rebels accused of killing Deby have deemed the takeover a coup, but Mahamat Deby said Chad would hold democratic elections in 18 months.